Biochar-in-Hands-1

 Feedstock

-Each facility utilizes regionally available woody biomass:
+Each facility utilizes regionally available, certified woody biomass:

 Application